-The VifuLens is an interface designed with the aim to provide remote control of broadcast lenses and PT(Z) head via VISCA commands sent over a TCP network.
-It comprises of a microcomputer connected to the LAN, an analog interface that connects directly to the zoom, focus and iris (ZFI) lens connectors and a serial port that connects to the pan and tilt head (PT(Z)).
-While originally designed for Fujinon lenses and PTZOptics pan & tilt head, it can be adapted for other scenarios as well.
+The VifuLens is an interface designed with the aim to provide remote control for B4-mount broadcast lenses and PT(Z) head, using VISCA commands sent over a TCP network.
+It comprises of a microcomputer connected to the LAN, an analog interface that connects directly to the zoom, focus and iris (ZFI) connectors of the lenses and a RS-232 serial port that connects to the pan and tilt head (PT(Z)).
+While originally designed for Fujinon broadcast lenses and PTZOptics broadcast pan & tilt head combination, it can be adapted to other scenarios as well.

-I started making this hardware interface and its related software within a specific project I worked on.
-It proved to be a necessity, because the broadcast portable camera remote PTZ head requested for that project – model PT-BRDCSTR-P from PTZOptics – has been originally designed to connect to remote lens control of compact camcorders, not to independent lenses type which usually equips ENG or EFP cameras.
+I started developing this hardware interface and its related software within a specific project I worked on, where a system consisting of several Micro Studio Camera 4K cameras, MTF B4 lens adapters, ZA17x7.6BERD lenses and PT-610 / PT-BRDCSTR-P PTZ heads had to be installed.
+The interface turned out to be a necessity, because the PTZ head controller model, which was specifically requested for that project, has been originally designed to connect to remote lens control of compact camcorders, not to independent B4-mount broadcast lenses type which usually equips ENG or EFP cameras.

-Although the PT-BRDCSTR-P is an excellent product in terms of sturdiness and movement precision, it has no provisions – at least not in the version I played with – to set an absolute positioning value for zoom, because its electrical zoom interface provides only relative levels voltage output, just enough for zoom in / rest / zoom out.
-Zoom status reading (lens position feedback) is not implemented and also focus and iris status reading back of actual positions did not seem to be implemented either – something that was explicitly required within my specific project.
+Although the PT-BRDCSTR-P proved to be an excellent product in terms of sturdiness and movement precision, it has no provisions – at least not in the version I played with – to set an absolute positioning value for zoom, because its electrical zoom interface is designed to provide relative levels voltage output, just enough for generic zoom in / zoom stop / zoom out commands.
+Zoom status reading (lens position feedback) is not implemented and also focus and iris status reading back of own previously given positions did not seem to be implemented either – something that was explicitly required within my specific project.